-The agency must involve the public, relevant agencies, and any applicants, to the extent practicable in preparing EAs, and list the agencies and persons consulted.
-For example, include the people, offices, and agencies that the agency coordinated with to ensure that the location of the action did not cause unintentionally an adverse impact.
+The agency must involve the public, State, Tribal, and local governments, relevant agencies, and any applicants, to the extent practicable in preparing EAs, and list the agencies and persons consulted.
+40 C.F.R. §§ 1501.5(c)(3) and 1501.5(f).
+For example, include the people, offices, and agencies that the agency coordinated with to ensure that the location of the action did not cause unintentionally an adverse effect.
 Also include information about individuals consulted to comply with substantive environmental requirements and regulations, for example: the Clean Water Act, the National Historic Preservation Act, and the Endangered Species Act (ESA).
-[Note that the ESA emergency provisions at 50 CFR 402.05 may be applicable to the proposed action.]
+Note that the ESA emergency provisions at 50 C.F.R. § 402.05 may be applicable to the proposed action.